ktkk/arch-setup/installing_arch.md

 ## PART 2, THE NEW SYSTEM

-Set the time zone by creating a symlink:
+Set the time zone by creating a symlink with your local timezone "file":
 ```console
 # ln -sf /usr/share/zoneinfo/[Region]/[City] /etc/localtime
 ```